edgedb/edgedb/docs/intro/quickstart/workflow.rst

 .. edb:split-section::

-  At the moment, in our ``getDeck`` query, we are defining this ``cards`` property explicitly.
-Now that we've added the computed property, we can remove the explicit definition.
+  At the moment, in the ``getDeck`` query, you are defining this ``cards`` property explicitly.
+Now that you've added the computed property, remove the explicit definition.

   .. code-block:: typescript-diff
     :caption: app/deck/[id]/page.tsx